 Fanatics Sportsbook Promo Delivers Up to $2,000 FanCash for NFL Conference Championships

-The Fanatics Sportsbook promo offers new Missouri customers up to $2,000 FanCash for betting on the NFL Conference Championships.
-This welcome offer provides daily opportunities to earn FanCash when placing wagers on Sunday's championship games.
-New users can explore various sportsbook promos available on Thursday, January 22.
+The Fanatics Sportsbook promo offers new users up to $2,000 FanCash for betting on the NFL Conference Championships.
+This welcome offer provides excellent value for wagering on Sunday's AFC and NFC title games.
+New customers can explore various sportsbook promos available on Saturday, January 24.

 How the Fanatics Sportsbook promo works for conference championship betting

-The Fanatics Sportsbook promo requires new Missouri customers to place a $1 minimum wager daily for 10 consecutive days starting from account creation.
-Each daily wager must have odds of -500 or longer to qualify for the promotion.
-When wagers settle as losses, Fanatics Sportsbook issues FanCash equal to the losing amount, up to $200 per day.
+The Fanatics Sportsbook promo requires new customers to place qualifying wagers for 10 consecutive days starting from account creation.
+Each daily bet must be at least $1 with minimum odds of -500 or longer.
+When your wager settles as a loss, Fanatics issues FanCash equal to your losing amount, up to $200 per day.

-For example, if you bet $50 on the Patriots to cover the spread against Denver and the wager loses, you receive $50 in FanCash.
-If you place a $150 wager on the Seahawks moneyline against the Rams and it loses, you earn $150 in FanCash.
-The promotion caps daily FanCash earnings at $200, so larger losing wagers still provide the maximum daily benefit.
+For example, if you bet $150 on the Patriots to cover the spread against Denver and lose, you'll receive $150 in FanCash within 72 hours.
+Alternatively, wagering $100 on the Seahawks moneyline against the Rams and losing would earn you $100 in FanCash.
+The maximum daily FanCash award is $200, meaning larger losing bets still cap at that amount.

 Key terms for this Fanatics Sportsbook new-user promo include: